opencobra/optlang/paper/paper.md

 scientists who can thus focus on formulating optimization problems based on mathematical equations derived from domain knowledge.

-Solver interfaces can be added by subclassing the 4 main classes of the optlang API (Variable, Constraint, Objective and Model) and implementing the relevant API functions.
+Solver interfaces can be added by subclassing the four main classes of the optlang API (Variable, Constraint, Objective, and Model) and implementing the relevant API functions.